beartype/beartype/README.rst

       * The `beartype.door.TypeHint.die_if_unbearable() method
         <beartype.door_>`__.

-      Just like in real life, there exist valid use cases for doing absolutely nothing.
-This includes:
+      Just like in real life, there exist use cases for doing absolutely nothing – including:

       * **Blacklisting callables.** Although seemingly useless, this strategy allows callers to selectively prevent callables that would otherwise be